phptek/silverstripe-jsontext/README.md

 If there are multiple results from a query, the output will be an indexed array containing a single-value array for each result found.

-The module also allows developers to selectively *update* all, or just parts of the source JSON, via JSONPath expressions.
+The module also allows developers to selectively *update* all, or just parts of the source JSON, via JSONPath expressions passed to an overloaded `setValue()` method.

-See [the usage docs](docs/en/usage.md) for examples of JSONPath and Postgres queries and updating.
+See [the usage docs](docs/en/usage.md) for examples of JSONPath and Postgres querying and updating.

 Note: This module's query API is based on a relatively simple JSON to array conversion principle.
 It does *not* use Postgres' or MySQL's native JSON operators at or below the level of the ORM.
 The aim however